drewolbrich/ScrollingContentViewController/README.md

     }
     ```

-2. In Interface Builder's outline view, control-click your view controller and connect its [`contentView`](#contentView) outlet to your view controller's root view.
+2. In Interface Builder's outline view, control-click your view controller and connect its [`contentView`](#contentView) outlet to your view controller's root view or any other subview that you want to make scrollable.

     <img src="https://github.com/drewolbrich/ScrollingContentViewController/raw/master/Images/Usage-Storyboards.png" width="471px">